gather-ai/gather-ai.github.io/_posts/2022-09-20-domain-generalization-part-2.md

 ```

 ## 4. Results
-The table below shows the performance of the two presented methods in this article.
+The table below shows the performance of the two presented methods in this article:
 {: style="text-align: justify;"}

 |            |    Chapman |       CPSC | CPSC-Extra |      G12EC |     Ningbo |     PTB-XL |        Avg |